arhohuttunen/arhohuttunen.com/content/post/junit-5-parameterized-tests/index.md

 ## What about null values?

 The `@ValueSource` annotation doesn't accept null values.

 There is one special annotation called `@NullSource` that will provide a null argument for the test.
+Another special annotation is `@EmptySource`, which provides an empty value for either a `String`, `List`, `Set`, `Map`, or an array.

+In this example, we are passing the values of null, an empty string, and a blank string to the test method.

 ```java
 @ParameterizedTest